Pixens/Alienware-Promo-Generator/README.md

 > 6) Run `python main.py`.

-Do NOT DM me asking for help on how to use it.
+Do NOT DM me asking for help.
 I will block you.